aeither/realmind-celo/README.md

 ### How It Works

-All quiz game transactions (starting quizzes and claiming rewards) include Divvi referral metadata:
+All quiz game transactions (starting quizzes and collecting XP) include Divvi referral metadata:

 1. **On-Chain Attribution**: Referral data is embedded in transaction calldata using the `dataSuffix` parameter
 2. **Automatic Tracking**: Transaction hashes are automatically submitted to Divvi's attribution API after successful transactions